 When hubs built the basement he made sure to secure pieces of metal on each stud where plumbing or electrical ran behind so we couldn’t accidentally drill into these services and spring a leak – or cause a fire.
 Thank goodness he took that precautionary step, because as we were screwing in the ledger board (as you’ll see further ahead) we did hit metal so we had to move to another stud.
 It doesn’t matter if you end up with holes in the wall; they’ll all be covered by the tile anyway.
 Keep in mind however, If you’re ever tiling in a shower where there is constant water, you would want to patch your holes to prevent seepage.

-Step 3: Mark a vertical line on centre and horizontal line for ledger board.
+Step 3: Mark vertical and horizontal lines for ledger board.

 Measure the width of the wall to determine where the centre is and mark the centre point on the wall.